Homo sapience species start in 2020 to reduce their population to the limits imposed by survival parameters and the size of the planet Earth.

-By creating land an sea networks to reach new territories and develop commerce humans ensure an exchange of deadly illnesses, plagues.
-See Silk Road that brought bubonic plague to Europe, and decimated half of its population.
+By creating land and sea networks to reach new territories and develop commerce humans ensure an exchange of deadly illnesses, plagues.
+See Silk Road that brought the bubonic plague to Europe, and decimated half of its population.
 See conquest by Spain of Americas that ruined Actecs and Incas, decimated their populations but brought in exchange malaria and syphilis back.

 By XXI century Agriculture turns into Agroindustry.
 To raise output of poultry, porc, beef, it adds antibiotics, hormones.
 To raise profits it squeezes hens, swines, cattle into boxes and cages, it reduces their lifespan with genetical engineering.